-The Trust is committed to challenging inequality, discrimination, and disadvantage in both service delivery and employment practice.
-The Sovereign Trust recognises the value of diversity in employment and is committed to working practices that aim to ensure it has a workforce that reflects the local community.
+The Sovereign Trust is committed to challenging inequality, discrimination and disadvantage both in service delivery and employment practice.
+The Sovereign Trust recognises the value of diversity in employment and is committed to working practices which aim to ensure it has a workforce which reflects the local community.
 The Sovereign Trust will meet its statutory obligations in regard to age, disability, gender, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation and will also strive to create an environment which is representative of and responsive to people from the whole community.
 Our vision is to ensure that everyone has the same opportunity to succeed.